 Can I Collect Disability for ADHD?

 Yes, you can.
 The Americans with Disabilities Act (ADA) and the Social Security Administration both recognize ADHD as a disability.
-Individuals who are unable to work due to severe ADHD may qualify for Social Security disability benefits.
+Individuals who are unable to work due to severe ADHD may qualify for Social Security Disability benefits.

 To put it another way, the Social Security Administration recognizes attention deficit hyperactivity disorder as a disability if the condition is so severe that it prevents a person from holding down a job.